CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 - Enable Guest Users to perform self service sign-up
 - Configure external collaboration settings

-## You have successfully completed this lab.
+## You have successfully completed the lab.
+Click on Next >> to procced with next exercise.